The latest definition of Codependency

 People with a Codependency condition often form or maintain relationships that are one-sided, emotionally destructive and/or abusive verbally or physically.
 Does this sound like your situation?
-Then call us immediately toll free at 855-222-1101 and request to speak with a Therapist.
+Then call us immediately at 855-222-1101 and request to speak with a Therapist.

 So what is Codependency and who really has it?
 There are many definitions, but basically, Codependents are people who let the feelings and actions of another person affect them to the point that they feel like they have lost control of their own lives.
 These are just some of the ways Codependency effects human lives.

 Call today and ask to speak with a Therapist.
 855-222-1101

 Lets review some of the things that make people Codependent here now: Codependency affects people in a variety of ways.
 Common characteristics of Codependents include:

 - Excessive Care-taking: Codependents feel responsible for others’ actions, feelings, choices and emotional well-being.
 They try to anticipate loved one’s needs and often wonder why others do not do the same for them.

 - Low self-esteem: Codependents are people who need to be needed.
 They will only feel important and valuable when they are helping others, and blame themselves for anything that goes wrong.

 - Denial: Codependents typically ignore, minimize or rationalize problems in the relationship, believing that “things will get better when….”
 They stay busy to avoid thinking about their feelings.

 - Fear of anger: Codependents are afraid of both their own and their loved one’s anger, because they fear it will destroy the relationship.

 - Health problems: The stress of Codependency can lead to headaches, ulcers, asthma and high blood pressure.